 So from a young age, girls were taught to mold themselves into the kind of woman a man would want to marry—and never leave.

-And even though times have changed, that conditioning to chase male validation hasn’t gone anywhere.
+And even though times have changed, that conditioning hasn’t gone anywhere.

-It still shows up in ways we don’t always realize:
+It just shows up in ways we don’t always notice:

 In Our Families